-In this case as well, according to Point 71 (a) of Annex VI, the estimation of the future benefits for the purpose of the calculation of the RIY indicator shall be calculated according to the methodology and hypothesis used for the estimation of the moderate scenario of the performance scenario section of the KID.
+The assumptions to use are specified in Point 71 of Annex VI.
+Where point 71(a) does not apply, the estimation of the future benefits for the purpose of the calculation of the RIY indicator shall be calculated according to the methodology and hypothesis used for the estimation of the moderate scenario of the performance scenario section of the KID.